sap-tutorials/sap-build-process-automation/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

 6. Under **Select Template**:

-    - Choose the `ABCSchema_1` template, you created in the previous steps,
+    - Choose the `ABCSchema` template, you created in the previous steps,
     - Choose **Next**.

     <!-- border -->![Automation](048.png)